-One person may hold no more than two positions of Club Officer at any time.
+One person may hold no more than two positions of Executive Committee at any time.

 The Club Committee shall be responsible for the management of all the affairs of the Club.
 Decisions of the Club Committee shall be made by a simple majority of those attending the Club Committee meeting.
 The Chairperson of the Club Committee meeting shall have a casting vote in the event of a tie.

 Meetings of the Club Committee shall be chaired by the Club Chairperson or in their absence the Vice Chairperson or in their absence the Club Secretary.
 The quorum for the transaction of business of the Club Committee shall be four people.